Scarecrow (DC Comics): Backstory

 Born in Georgia, Jonathan Crane is abused by his great-grandmother, and is bullied at school for his resemblance to Ichabod Crane from Washington Irving's "The Legend of Sleepy Hollow", sparking his lifelong obsession with fear and using it as a weapon against others, before they can use it to defeat him like his literary namesake.
 In his senior year, Crane is humiliated by school bully Bo Griggs and rejected by cheerleader Sherry Squires.
 He takes revenge during the senior prom by donning his trademark scarecrow costume and wielding a water pistol resembling a real gun in the school parking lot.
 In the ensuing chaos, Griggs gets into a car accident, paralyzing himself and killing Squires.

-Crane's obsession with fear leads him to become a psychiatrist, taking a position at Arkham Asylum and performing fear-inducing experiments on his patients.
+Crane's obsession with fear leads him to become a psychologist, taking a position at Arkham Asylum and performing fear-inducing experiments on his patients.
 He is also a professor of psychology at Gotham University, specializing in the study of phobias.
 He loses his job after he fires a gun inside a packed classroom, accidentally wounding a student; he takes revenge by killing the professors responsible for his termination and becomes a career criminal.

 As a college professor, Crane mentors a young Thomas Elliot.
 The character also has a cameo in Sandman (vol. 2) #5.
 In stories by Jeph Loeb and Tim Sale, the Scarecrow is depicted as one of the more deranged criminals in Batman's rogues gallery, with a habit of speaking in nursery rhymes.
 These stories further revise his history, explaining that he was raised by his abusive, fanatically religious great-grandfather, whom he murdered as a teenager.